reflectoring/reflectoring.github.io/_posts/2021-07-31-complete-guide-to-csrf.md

 The form is loaded with the `csrf` token set in a hidden field.
 When we submit the form after providing the values of the `amount` and `account` the request is sent with the `csrf` token and is processed successfully.

-Next, we can try to send a request from [postman](https://www.postman.com/product/api-client/) tool to simulate a forged request in a CSRF attack.
+Next, we can try to send a request from [Postman](https://www.postman.com/product/api-client/) (or any other HTTP request tool) to simulate a forged request in a CSRF attack.
 The results are shown in this screenshot:

 ![CSRF token error](/assets/img/posts/csrf/csrf-error.png)